-Prof. Susan L. Prescott, Director, inVIVO Planetary Health.
+Prof. Susan L. Prescott, President, inVIVO Planetary Health.
 Susan Prescott is a pediatrician and immunologist at the University of Western Australia with >20 years of research into ways in which all life experiences - including contact with microbes - resonate through the immune system, setting the stage for subsequent health or disease.
 Her work focuses on interconnections between human health and planetary health - promoting holistic value systems for both ecological and social justice.
 She is founding President of the DOHaD Society of ANZ, and a past Director of the World Allergy Organization.
 She is coDirector of the ORIGINS project, which examines how the environment influences all aspects of physical and mental health throughout life.
 Susan is author of >300 scientific papers and several books including The Allergy Epidemic, The Calling, Origins and the award-winning Secret Life of Your Microbiome.

 Prof Anita Kozyrskyj, University of Alberta

-Chair, LactoActive Group
+Director; Chair, LactoActive Group;

 Local Organiser (2018) Alberta, Canada

 Senior Fellow, inVIVO